kishandongare/django-practice/README3.md

 # ```Object```

->> Object is a real world entity such as pen, cae, mobile.
+>> Object is a real world entity such as pen,laptop, mobile.

 >> Object is an instance of a class.

 >> Object is created many times as per requrement.

 >> Object allocated memory when it is created.

 >> Example: class->Human and Object -> Man, Woman

 # ```Class```